Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

-There are a few other complications, such as gum infections or breaking the implant, but these complications are very rare and account for less than 5% of all dental implant related problems
+There are a few other complications, such as gum infections or breaking the implant, but these complications are very rare and account for less than 5% of all dental implant-related problems.

 Dental Implants Cost

-The cost of dental implants will vary due to a number of factors.
+The cost of implants will vary due to a number of factors.
 The following issues should be kept in mind when searching for dental implants prices:

 Do you need implants to support one tooth, or multiple teeth?

 (i.e. tooth extraction) - Often you'll require tooth extraction, and in some cases, a lack of jawbone will require a bone graft.
 These extra procedures, of course, cost money!

 i.e. both the titanium anchor AND the porcelain tooth which is screwed into the anchor?)

-- #4 - The complexity of the individuals situation – everyone is different, and some patients will require more or less work, such as complex vs simple bone grafting, which will add to the cost.
+Everyone is different, and some patients will require more or less work, such as complex vs simple bone grafting, which will add to the cost.

 Considerations That May Affect Costs